Monday, March 31, 2025

 DROP PRIMARY KEY;

-See the screenshot for the worked example of dropping a Primary Key from a MySQL table with the help of dbForge Studio for MySQL.
+See the screenshot that describes how to drop primary key in MySQL table with the help of dbForge Studio for MySQL.
 Its smart word and phrase completion help code faster and more accurately.

 MySQL change primary key - Drop